 Disclaimer #3: I have an extremely supportive partner who read all the books about ADHD (including Gina’s!) and learned how to help me and our relationship.

 A bit of an organizational expert, my wife also helped me get organized.
 Like many of us, I have always tended towards organization, I just didn’t know how to do it.
-With her initial help and years of fine-tuning, I have arrived at the system I currently have in place.
+With her initial help and years of fine-tuning, I have arrived at the system I currently have in place: my ADHD Tech Stack.

 The system is not fixed; it can change.
 Sometimes I discover new tools that I try.
 Some work, some don’t.
 Sometimes things that used to work stop working for me.
 The system changes.
 That’s okay.